stateful/docs.runme.dev/docs/guide/containercraft.md

 EOF
 ```

-This will create a Dockerfile with containercraft image in it.
+This will create a Dockerfile with the ContainerCraft image in it.

-## Access Your Project in the Development Container
+## Access your project in the development container

 Now that you have set up your development container, you need to access your project in the development container.
 To do this, follow the steps below: